 - Here are the top Android phones on the market right now

-- These are our picks for the best phones you can buy today
+- These are the best smartphones that money can buy in 2019

 Samsung Galaxy S10 vs Huawei P30 Pro: design

 We've got ourselves a pair of stunners here: the Samsung Galaxy S10 and Huawei P30 Pro ooze quality and class, and show evidence of everything that's good about smartphone design in 2019.
 From the curved finishes and build quality, to the camera bump and casing colours, these two phones are very easy on the eye.

 Let's start with the Samsung Galaxy S10.
 It has a subtle hole-punch notch in the top right corner of its 6.1-inch, 1440 x 3040 screen, and a 93.1 percent screen-to-body ratio.
 That's a lot of screen.
 The bezels are suitably minimal, and the back of the phone is perfectly fine, if a little utilitarian – moving the fingerprint sensor to the front, underneath the screen, means it's just the triple-lens camera and the Samsung logo left.
 You've got six rather nice colours to pick from.

 As for the Huawei P30 Pro, we're looking at a 6.47-inch, 1080 x 2340 pixel screen, with a screen-to-body ratio of nearly 89 percent.
 Here there's a small teardrop notch in the centre of the screen, and the top and bottom bezels are slightly thicker than on the Galaxy S10.
 We like the vertical alignment of the quad-lens camera on the back of the Huawei phone – we think it looks nicer than the Samsung – and you've got a total of five lovely looking colours to choose between.

 Samsung Galaxy S10 vs Huawei P30 Pro: specs